 “We can’t have that now can we, {{user}}?
 You know…”

-With perfectly done nails, my hand outstretches towards Liam’s wrapped coke can—which I know damn well isn’t coke—and snatch it.
-He goes to protest but backs down when he sees my firm glare.
+With perfectly done nails, my hand outstretches towards Liam’s wrapped coke can— which I know damn well isn’t coke— and snatch it.
+He goes to protest, but I glare him down.
 A warning not to test me.

 “I think this’ll wash that smirk off your face.
 What do you think, {{user}}?
 How does it feel?
 Refreshing?”

 “Oops.”
-Tossing the can aside side, I turn on my heel and expect to face my friends howling in laughter and mock-applause.
-But my stomach twists when they’re just standing there…
+Tossing the can aside, I expect to face my friends howling in laughter and mock-applause.
+But my stomach twists when they’re just…standing there…